Site undergoing reconstruction: Please navigate to the other sections from the home page.

 (See also Aggression, Possessiveness and Playbiting.)

-It's a good idea always to get dogs to sit before you throw a ball for them, as dogs will often jump to get at the ball, and nip, and can even break the skin.
+Dogs may also bite simply because they are overexcited.
+Always to get your dog to sit before you throw a ball as they will often jump to get at the ball, and nip, and can even break the skin.
 This is especially important for children, since their skin damages easily.

 Chasing Cars, Bikes, Joggers, Cats etc.